 Ever wondered what goes in to writing a nasty villain?
 Or what makes a good villain?
-Guest author C M Taylor has put together his top tips for writing the best villains, plus everything else you need to build a well-rounded bad guy.
+In this article, I’ve put together my top tips for writing the best villains, plus everything else you need to build a well-rounded bad guy.

 The term ‘villain’ defines an evil character who personifies the forces which thwart the progress of the main character.
 Now, while it is feasible that the villain is the main character – and we will come on to that less usual and more nuanced situation later on – in the vast majority of cases, the villain is villainous in relation to opposing the needs and desires of the main character.

 This structural role of antagonising the main character is the reason the villain is often described as the antagonist.
 They are a character who stands in negative relation to the spiritual, emotional, moral or financial progress of the main character, a character who is often described as the protagonist.

 A writer can usefully begin their creation of a villain using villain characteristics via an understanding of theme.
 Are you writing about loyalty, for example?
 In which case, your protagonist has issues with loyalty which they must overcome, via the obstacles of the plot, to achieve a healthy, positive attitude to loyalty.
 Hence the role of the villain is to embody and prosecute a version of loyalty which is negative but tempting, which is corrupt but seductive, which might derail the heroic character’s attempt to achieve a healthy version of the theme.

 It is the villain’s job to oppose the progress of the hero, and so, knowing the specific thematic nature of the progress which the hero must make, that necessarily takes you some way to defining the nature of your villain.
 Your villain must be suitable and specifically adept at preventing the thematic success of your hero, hence must embody a negative version of that theme.

 So, once you have understood your theme and decided which negative version of the theme is embodied by your villain, you next ask yourself why they are like this.